jepetersohn/phase-3-guide/README.md

 - Lectures
   - We will lecture around 9:00 and 2:00 daily
   - ...but we will ocassionally have surprise break-outs
   - ...and we may occasionally drop lectures if we think we'll be interrupting your flow
+  - Will feature only one laptop, _mine_.
+Invest in a pen or pencil as well as a notebook that make you happy

 ## Challenges